Getting Better at Loop Knots

 Common Types of Loop Knots

-• Surgeon’s Loop: A simple and quick knot to tie.
-Commonly used when the line’s end strength is essential.
+• Surgeon’s Loop: Simple and quick to tie.
+Used when the end strength of the loop is critical — connecting leaders to fly lines, for instance.

-• Perfection Loop: Delivers a clean, strong loop often used in fly fishing for attaching leaders and hooks.
+• Perfection Loop: Delivers a clean, straight loop that aligns perfectly with the standing line.
+Standard for attaching leaders and tippets in fly fishing.

 Tying a Surgeon’s Loop Knot